 - Applicants must demonstrate motivation and commitment to undertake the fellowship

-- Candidates invited to attend the masterclass are required to attend
+- Candidates invited to apply, must attend the masterclass (2-day workshop)

-For capacity reasons, there will be no more than two candidates per supervisor / three candidates per supervisory team
+For capacity reasons, there will be no more than two candidates per supervisor or three candidates per supervisory team.

 This phase starts immediately after the masterclass and ends on the deadline for the submission of the application (usually @ 10 Sep).
-The applicant and supervisor must follow an agreed calendared workplan.
+The applicant and supervisor must follow an agreed on a calendared workplan.

-- Preparation of the text for call/announcement by the first week in December
+- Preparation of the text for the call announcement to invite applications by the first week in December

 - Pre-select interested applicants, based on their CV and one-pager project idea

-- Participate in the remote interviews of pre-selected candidates through Feb-Mar
+- Participate in the virtual interviews of pre-selected candidates through Feb-Mar

-- Participate in the two-day masterclass/meet candidates f2f (end April-first week May)
+- Participate in the two-day masterclass (third week April-first week May)

-- Coach candidates through proposal writing until submission providing iterative feedback to the proposal’s content issues
+- Mentor candidates through proposal writing until submission providing iterative feedback to the proposal’s content issues

 - Provide information as host (CV, research focus group/Lab, relevant publications & research)